 Daily detox: Avoid any foods to which you might be sensitive (typical culprits are gluten, dairy, corn, soy, eggs and tree nuts).
 Add fiber to your diet by eating foods such as pears, berries, figs, lentils, black beans and Brussels sprouts.
 Eat slowly: Fiber can be challenging for your body to digest in large quantities — especially if it’s been gulped down or not chewed thoroughly.
 Help out your digestive juices by chewing food to a liquid texture before you swallow; or try a digestive enzyme supplement.

 Jamieson suggests taking probiotics, friendly bacteria that assist with digestion.
 Plain yogurt and kefir also are good sources of friendly bacteria.
-(For more on probiotics, see “Good Bacteria Welcome” in the July/August 2007 archives.)
+(For more on probiotics, see “Good Bacteria Welcome”.)

 Constipation can be both a sign and a cause of toxicity.
 When you suffer chronic constipation, you run the risk of the toxins in your waste being reabsorbed into your body, rather than passing quickly through.
 Talk about “yuck!”

-To help alleviate constipation, Jane Alexander, author of Holistic Therapy File (Carlton Publishing Group, 2008), recommends (in addition to consuming more water, fruit and veggies) a yoga position called the Cobra Pose.
+To help alleviate constipation, Jane Alexander, author of Holistic Therapy File, recommends (in addition to consuming more water, fruit and veggies) a yoga position called the Cobra Pose.
 Lie face down on the floor and put your hands beneath your shoulders.
 Aim to straighten your arms and arch your back as far as is comfortable (don’t strain).
 Look up or straight ahead.
 Hold the position for as long as is comfortable, and then return to the floor.

 Functions: The lungs bring oxygen from the air to our bloodstream and release carbon dioxide from the bloodstream back into the air.
 They also filter out tiny blood clots formed in the veins.